urql-graphql/urql/docs/api/core.md

   instead.](#clientquery)
 - [See `createRequest` for a utility that creates `GraphQLRequest` objects.](#createrequest)

-A feature that is specific to `client.executeQuery` and isn't supported by `client.executeSubscription` and `client.executeMutation` is polling.
-You may optionally pass a `pollInterval` option on the `OperationContext` object, which will instruct the query to reexecute repeatedly in the interval you pass.

 ### client.executeSubscription

 This is functionally the same as `client.executeQuery`, but creates operations for subscriptions